Design and Analysis of Phase Conjugation-Based Self-Alignment Beamforming for RIS-Assisted Terahertz SWIPT: TRANSFER MODEL

 \subsection{Charging Power for THz Rectifier}

-The receiver architecture incorporates power allocation scheme where the remaining received power is partitioned for SWIPT.
-The energy transmission power $P_\text{e}$ and information transmission power $P_\text{i}$ are governed by a defined proportional splitting mechanism within each time slot.
+The UE architecture employs the PD to split the SWIPT power between energy transmission and information transmission via a proportional splitting mechanism in each time slot.
 It can be expressed as

-where $\gamma\in[0,1]$ represents the information-centric power-splitting ratio.
+where $1-\delta$ is the ratio allocated to SWIPT, $P_{{e}}$ and $P_{{i}}$ are the received power for energy and information, respectively, $\gamma\in[0,1]$ represents the information-centric power-splitting ratio.
 The receiver antenna incorporates integrated power rectification circuit, converting the $P_\text{e}$ into stabilized DC output.
-For precise characterization of the rectification process, a designed GaN Schottky barrier diode model is implemented \cite{r40}, enabling calculation of the end-to-end power conversion efficiency $\eta_\text{rect}$ across the sub-terahertz band, which is
+For precise characterization of the rectification process, a designed GaN Schottky barrier diode model is implemented \cite{r36}, enabling calculation of the end-to-end power conversion efficiency $\eta_\text{rect}$ across the sub-terahertz band, which is

 where $P_\text{ch}$ denotes the charging power through the rectifier, and $\eta_\text{rect}$ represents the diode conversion efficiency.
-The time constant RC is expressed by the product of the series resistance R and the junction capacitance C. As the RC time constant decreases, $\eta_\text{rect}$ can be expressed as

-where $V_\text{MAX}$ represents the breakdown voltage, $E_\text{c}$ corresponds to the dielectric breakdown electric field, $\mu$ is the electron mobility.